 Glendowie College offers an outstanding variety of subjects and levels for all students to select from.
 Each student’s subject requirements are carefully considered to ensure they are studying in a course relevant to their needs and suited to their ability, and staff advice is available.

-Detailed criteria and descriptions of each subject and level are provided in the annual Course Description booklets for each form level.
+Detailed criteria and descriptions of each subject and level are provided in the annual Course Selection booklet.

 No decision of subjects or levels by international students is required or advised prior to their arrival at the College, only an indication of possible subjects may be requested.

-The balance of the years 9 and 10 programmes is through the selection of option subjects of which there are a wide variety available.
-At year 9 level each student is required to select four options.
-They must choose two options from the Arts, one option from the Languages and one from either the Arts or Languages.
+In Year 9 students study English, Mathematics, Science, Social Studies, Technology and Physical Education and Health.
+The balance of the Year 9 programme is through the selection of option subjects.
+Each student is required to select four options, including two options from the Arts, one option from the Languages and one from either the Arts or Languages.

 The final three years of high school at Glendowie College provides a wide variety of subjects and levels for senior students, It is possible for a student to study across year levels (multi-level studies) if wished.